ben/ben.github.com/source/_posts/2012-10-24-the-best-part-of-waking-up.markdown

 *be* entertained, always out for that next endorphin hit.
 Not only does this reduce your output, it [kills your creativity][1].

-Even before showering.
 I've found that some of my best ideas come to me in the shower, but there needs to be something I'm working on in that part of my mind that lurks just behind the conscious.
-If that something is "I wonder what [Gruber][2] is up to today," it's a wasted opportunity.
+If that something is "I wonder what [Gruber][2] is thinking about," I'm missing a great opportunity.
 I'd much rather be solving problems.
-Plus, the answer is always "thinking about Apple, or maybe baseball."
+Besides, the answer is always "Apple, or maybe baseball."

 ## The Power of Habit

-We like to think of ourselves as totally sentient beings with free will.
-This is a pleasant fiction, with many practical benefits, but it's not exactly true.
-On any given day, it's likely that a person will do the same thing she did yesterday, rather than a completely new thing.
+We like to think of ourselves as sentient beings with free will.
+This is a pleasant fiction, with many practical benefits, but as any psychologiest will tell you, it's not exactly true.
+On any given day, it's likely that a person will do the same thing she did yesterday, as opposed to a completely new thing.
 We're mammals, and habit is powerful.

 What if your habits weren't harmful, like heroin, or merely benign, like drinking coffee?
 What if they were constructive, what if they actually made